 The Kingdom of Tonga has welcomed VSA volunteers into their communities since 1965.
 Volunteers have worked in education, health, community and economic development and agriculture.

 The Kingdom of Tonga is unique in the South Pacific in being the only country never colonised by a foreign power.
 It is also the only surviving monarchy in the Pacific with a royal family whose lineage dates back as far as 875AD.
-The population of 106,000 is over 95% Polynesian with 70% living on the main island of Tongatapu.

 What we are doing in Tonga